Valeriy Chybineyev: Military career

-Personal life
+Personal life and legacy

 In December 2016, Chybineyev was named by the Kyiv Post as one of the "Top 30 Under 30" young leaders in Ukraine.
 In a subsequent interview, he stated that he wanted to establish a sniper school.

-His brother Roman Chybineyev, commander of an airborne assault platoon of the 79th Brigade, had died in the war in eastern Ukraine in 2019.
+His brother Roman, commander of an airborne assault platoon of the 79th Brigade, had died in the war in eastern Ukraine in 2019, and Chybineyev was buried at Berkovets cemetery next to his grave.

+In the cities of Chernivisti and Kyiv, streets were renamed in his honor.
+In 2024, a 30-minute documentary film about his life was premiered on Ukrainian Independence Day.